Base Running Gates (incorrectly!)

 Objectives

-The objectives for a coin slide are:
+The objectives for base running mechanisms are:

-- accept a coin
+- accept a ball as a base runner

 Additional Notes: